kilimchoi/teamleada.com/readme.md

     git remote add scripts git@github.com:teamleada/scripts.git
     git subtree add --prefix=scripts scripts master

+Pushing and pulling from the subtree:

+    git subtree push --prefix=scripts scripts master
+    git subtree pull --prefix=scripts scripts master

+These two commands can be created into aliases if desired.

 ## Image Processing

 You're going to have to install Imagemagick and Redis: